lostsoul63b/NFL-2K5-Draft-Class-Generator/README.md

 ### Feedback & Support
 Found a bug or have a suggestion?
 Feel free to open an issue or message me.

----

-You can copy everything above and save it as **`README.md`** in your repository root.

-Would you like a shorter version for the main page or an "Installation" section added?